 Whether you should wake a sleeping newborn for feedings depends on the baby's age, weight and overall health.

 Most newborns lose weight in the first few days after birth.
-Until your newborn regains this lost weight — usually within one week after birth — it's important to feed him or her frequently.
+Until your newborn regains this lost weight — usually within one to two weeks after birth — it's important to feed him or her frequently.
 This might mean occasionally waking your baby for a feeding, especially if he or she sleeps for a stretch of more than four hours.

 Once your newborn establishes a pattern of weight gain and reaches the birth-weight milestone, however, it's generally OK to wait for feedings until he or she wakes up.